lexermal/se-learning-assistant/README.md

 - Project cleanup (title, pages, files) in main application
 - main application sends the api urls to the plugins (currently hardcoded in flahcards translation page)
 - Put plugins in own docker image to isolate them better (subdomain for plugins)
+- Add "last_used" field to decks which updates when a card is added or when cards in deck are trained (maybe trigger)
+- New translation button only visible when translation is displayed
+- When clicking NT button set focus on input field
+- After add to flashcard jump to new translation
+- fix that chat history is empty
+- Change schema of how the word gets represented to the chat, it exposes the structure below it

+#### Flashcard learning
+- group add/edit/delete
+- learning with pressing key (space,1,2,3,4)
+- delete button triggers next card to show
+- showing time forms of words only if irregular and in next line
+- dark mode with switch to light mode
+- only show second german word if it has a different meaning
+- Steigerungsformen in nächster zeile
+- check if flashcards get added twice
+- in add/edit flashcard dialog enter inside second input field submits form

 ### Storytelling plugin - Understanding
 - Adjust AI plugin to be called storytelling and embedd as example the default chatwindow page